SKom2/muse-albums-catalog/README.md

 ### 2. Catalog Page
 - **Paginated List**: Displays a list of music albums.
 You can extend this list and see more albums by click on "Load more"
-- **Search and Filter**: Allows users to search for albums and filter the results based on specific criteria.
+- **Search and Filter**: Allows users to search for albums and filter the results by genre and format.
 - **Album Detail Page**: Clicking on an album card navigates to a detailed page of the album.

 ### 3. Album Detail Page